Alba Orientale Festival

 - For full venue details and accommodation offers, click here.

-Our Competitions will be on Friday 27th March between 12.00 – 16.00 in the Old Dr Bells Baths.
+Our Competitions will be on Friday 27th March between 14.00 – 16.00 in the Old Dr Bells Baths.
 A renovated historic building a 10 minute walk from the main venue.
 Click below for competition categories and to book.
 Please Note: All competitors must have purchased at least one workshop before being able to enter the competition

 Need accommodation?
 Click here for details of our festival hotel and discounted rates.